HelmholtzAI-Consultants-Munich/Colorectal-Cancer-Organoids-Detection/README.md

 ```

+The annotation tool has two usage modes:
-In addition, the program wil keep track of the images that have been annotated, this way every time the program is stopped and started again it will restart where the user left off during the last session.
+- in **annotation** mode the program will keep track of the images that have been annotated, and every time the program is stopped and started again it will restart where the user left off during the last session.
-Finally, it is also  possible to review the annotations made and to apply further corrections.
+- in **review** mode the tool allows to review the images already annotated and to apply further corrections if necessary.

-An analogous framowork has been developed to annotate fibroblasts on the images.
+In addition, this  framework has been developed to annotate fibroblasts on the images.
 However, in this case the annotation consists in poits centered inthe nuclei of the fibroblast and there is no model that prides a baselin for the annotations.

 ## Installation